List of The Cut episodes: Series 2 (Apr – Aug 2010)

+It's the finale of series 2 but will life in The Cut ever be the same again?

 Series 3 (Sept – Dec 2010)

 In July 2010 it was announced that the BBC had commissioned a third series of The Cut.
 Series 3 began on 2 October 2010 and concluded on 18 December 2010.
 The third series is 12 episodes long with each episode being split up in daily five minute segments like the previous two series.
 While this series was airing, it was the consensus of many fans that with the closure of BBC Switch, Series 3 might be the final series, but this had not been confirmed by the BBC at that point, although it now has been.
 After the first episode, a one-week break was taken due to The Commonwealth Games airing on the BBC, but an interactive episode launched on the Facebook page during the week, depicting Catherine's first day at Radio 1.
 The second and third episodes were shown together as a double bill.

 As with the previous two series, Series 3 introduces several new characters.
 Episode 1 introduces Jack, Ryan, Ruby and Taylor.
 Luke is introduced in Episode 2 and Noah in Episode 4.
 Toni and Tommy are both written out at the start of the first episode – they appear at Olive's funeral and then both announce that they're leaving.
 Stephen plays a much less important role in this series – he leaves to go to Oxford at the end of Episode 3, although he appears briefly when Alex phones him in Episode 11, and he also appears in Episode 12 (the finale.)
 Rosa also returns in Series 3, in a recurring role similar to the role she played in Series 1.
 In Episode 2, it is announced that Rory has left, having not appeared since the end of Series 2.
 Amy also reappears unexpectedly in the final two episodes, and Olive appears as a ghostly apparition in the final scene.